 Over the past 18 months, we have worked hard to dramatically reinvent our entire business process, questioning the way we do absolutely everything to see if there is a better, greener, more sustainable way to run our business.
 Our goal is to become a Carbon Negative company by the end of 2020.
-To me it's not enough knowing that my products are good for your skin.
+To me it's not enough knowing that my beauty products are good for your skin.
 I need to know that running this company is actually good for the planet.

 The first thing I did was take the (admittedly insane) step of pulling my brand from store shelves all over the country.
 Not only did I hate seeing product that had been sitting on a store shelf for 18 months before being taken home to finally be used by a customer, I also hated the carbon footprint involved in the process of shipping and distribution to stores nationwide.
 Going direct to consumer cut our shipping carbon footprint by 75% with one step.

 Next I greened up our energy consumption to a 100% renewable energy blend by simply signing on to our energy provider's website and choosing a greener plan.
 We had a good plan.
 But it had been a few years since we signed up for it.
 I didn't realize that even more sustainable options had become available.
 If you haven't already done it, ask your local energy providers what the greenest options are in your area.
 You may be surprised by the variety of choices available to you.